openstack-archive/ospurge/README.rst

       -h, --help            show this help message and exit --verbose             Makes output verbose
       --dry-run             List project's resources
-      --dont-delete-project
-                            Executes cleanup script without removing the project.
-                            Warning: all project resources will still be deleted.
-      --region-name REGION_NAME
-                            Region to use.
-Defaults to env[OS_REGION_NAME] or None --endpoint-type ENDPOINT_TYPE
-                            Endpoint type to use.
-Defaults to
-                            env[OS_ENDPOINT_TYPE] or publicURL
-      --username USERNAME   If --own-project is set : a user name with access to the project being purged.
-If --cleanup-project is set : a user name with admin role in project specified in --admin-project.
-Defaults to env[OS_USERNAME]
-      --password PASSWORD   The user's password.
-Defaults to env[OS_PASSWORD].
-      --admin-project ADMIN_PROJECT
-                            Project name used for authentication.
-This project will be purged if --own-project is set.
-Defaults to env[OS_TENANT_NAME].
+      --delete-shared-resources
+                            Whether to delete shared resources (public images and external networks)
       --admin-role-name ADMIN_ROLE_NAME
                             Name of admin role.
 Defaults to 'admin'.
-      --auth-url AUTH_URL   Authentication URL.
-Defaults to env[OS_AUTH_URL].
-      --cleanup-project CLEANUP_PROJECT
+This role will be temporarily granted on the project to purge to the authenticated user.
+      --purge-project ID_OR_NAME
                             ID or Name of project to purge.
-Not required if --own- project has been set.
-Using --cleanup-project requires to authenticate with admin credentials.
+This option requires to authenticate with admin credentials.
-      --own-project         Delete resources of the project used to authenticate.
+      --purge-own-project   Purge resources of the project used to authenticate.
-                            Useful if you don't have the admin credentials of the platform.
+                            Useful if you don't have the admin credentials of the cloud.
+      --os-cloud <name>     Named cloud to connect to --os-auth-type <name>, --os-auth-plugin <name>
+                            Authentication type to use

+    Authentication Options:
+      Options specific to the password plugin.

+      --os-auth-url OS_AUTH_URL
+                            Authentication URL
+      --os-domain-id OS_DOMAIN_ID
+                            Domain ID to scope to
+      --os-domain-name OS_DOMAIN_NAME
+                            Domain name to scope to
+      --os-project-id OS_PROJECT_ID, --os-tenant-id OS_PROJECT_ID
+                            Project ID to scope to
+      --os-project-name OS_PROJECT_NAME, --os-tenant-name OS_PROJECT_NAME
+                            Project name to scope to
+      --os-project-domain-id OS_PROJECT_DOMAIN_ID
+                            Domain ID containing project
+      --os-project-domain-name OS_PROJECT_DOMAIN_NAME
+                            Domain name containing project
+      --os-trust-id OS_TRUST_ID
+                            Trust ID
+      --os-default-domain-id OS_DEFAULT_DOMAIN_ID
+                            Optional domain ID to use with v3 and v2 parameters.
+                            It will be used for both the user and project domain in v3 and ignored in v2 authentication.
+      --os-default-domain-name OS_DEFAULT_DOMAIN_NAME
+                            Optional domain name to use with v3 API and v2 parameters.
+It will be used for both the user and project domain in v3 and ignored in v2 authentication.
+      --os-user-id OS_USER_ID
+                            User id
+      --os-username OS_USERNAME, --os-user-name OS_USERNAME
+                            Username
+      --os-user-domain-id OS_USER_DOMAIN_ID
+                            User's domain id
+      --os-user-domain-name OS_USER_DOMAIN_NAME
+                            User's domain name
+      --os-password OS_PASSWORD
+                            User's password

+    API Connection Options:
+      Options controlling the HTTP API Connections

-      --insecure            Explicitly allow all OpenStack clients to perform insecure SSL (https) requests.
-The server's
+      --insecure            Explicitly allow client to perform "insecure" TLS (https) requests.
+The server's certificate will not be verified against any certificate authorities.
+This
-                            certificate will not be verified against any certificate authorities.
-This option should be used with caution.
+                            option should be used with caution.
+      --os-cacert <ca-certificate>
+                            Specify a CA bundle file to use in verifying a TLS (https) server certificate.
+Defaults to
+                            env[OS_CACERT].
+      --os-cert <certificate>
+                            Defaults to env[OS_CERT].
+      --os-key <key>        Defaults to env[OS_KEY].
+      --timeout <seconds>   Set request timeout (in seconds).

+    Service Options:
+      Options controlling the specialization of the API Connection from information found in the catalog

+      --os-service-type <name>
+                            Service type to request from the catalog --os-service-name <name>
+                            Service name to request from the catalog --os-interface <name>
+                            API Interface to use [public, internal, admin] --os-region-name <name>
+                            Region of the cloud to use
+      --os-endpoint-override <name>
+                            Endpoint to use instead of the endpoint in the catalog --os-api-version <name>
+                            Which version of the service API to use

 Example usage
 -------------

 To remove a project, credentials have to be provided.
 The usual OpenStack environment variables can be used.
-When launching the ``ospurge`` script, the project to be cleaned up has to be provided, by using either the ``--cleanup-project`` option or the ``--own-project`` option.
-When the command returns, any resources associated to the project will have been definitively deleted.
+When launching the ``ospurge`` script, the project to be cleaned up has to be provided, by using either the ``--purge-project`` option or the ``--purge-own-project`` option.
+When the command returns, any resources that belong to the project will have been definitively deleted.

 * Setting OpenStack credentials: